 Q: What are the most popular things to see and do on the islands?

-Maldives - Snorkeling, diving spas.
+Maldives - Snorkeling, diving, spas, surfing, and watersports.
 Some of the best anywhere!

 Seychelles - Unique bird, animal, and plant life.
 Stunning unique granite beach scenery.